d2l-ai/d2l-en/chapter_attention-mechanism/seq2seq-attention.md

 ## Decoder

-Now let's implement the decoder of this model.
+Now let us implement the decoder of this model.
 We add a MLP attention layer which has the same hidden size as the LSTM layer.
 The state passed from the encoder to the decoder contains three items:

 - the encoder outputs of all time steps, which are used as the attention layer's memory with identical keys and values